cjdbarlow/bedside-notebook/management/resp/olv.md

 * Confirm DLT positioning
 * Clamp DLT proximally on side to be deflated
 * Open DLT to air, distal to the clamp, on the side to be deflated
-	* Consider suctioning down open lumen to speed up collape
+	* Consider suctioning down open lumen to speed up collapse
 * Confirm ventilation appropriate on remaining lung